Ceinture rouge: Effects on the urban landscape

 Because of the emphasis communist cities placed on affordable working-class housing, Red belt cities often present "a certain type of urban landscape, with an alternation of modest individual homes and low-rent collective housing projects, the presence of industrial activities and a particular collective culture and sociability".

 One ingredient of this collective culture and sociability is the creation of cultural institutions and, in particular, large public theaters:

 The report written by Jacques Duclos for the 1956 Havre Congress, "municipalities at the service of the laboring masses", outlines the traditional priorities: elderly, schools, health, housing, youth.
 In the 1960s, culture is added to the list.
 Aubervilliers creates its theater; in 1963, Bernard Sobel, invited by the municipality, creates the Karl-Marx theater in Gennevilliers.
 Through the partisan use of avant-gardes - Karl-Marx School in Villejuif built by Lurçat in 1933, Culture house of contemporary Seine-Saint-Denis - the suburbs become a testing ground for modernity.

 These theaters and cultural institutions are the direct result of the communist municipalities' strategy, in the 1960s and 1970s, to use public commissions to create buildings that represent the idea of architectural modernity: another example is provided by the concrete administrative center of the communist municipality of Pantin, built in 1970 by Jacques Kalisz, a communist architect.
 In other cities, André Lurçat, Paul Chemetov, Serge Magnien and other modernist architects close to the PCF renovated the suburbs.
 Georges Valbon, mayor of Bobigny, accepted the renovation of the town according to the standards of slab urbanism: he notably entrusted Oscar Niemeyer with the creation of the departmental labor exchange.

 As these suburban cities broke with their communist past, newly elected mayors often tried to mark the change by renaming streets that referred to communist leaders.
 In Argenteuil, Frédéric Says notes:

 A few streets from here, less than 15 years ago, the Général Leclerc Boulevard was called Lenin Boulevard.
 A little further, the Esplanade de l'Europe has replaced the Esplanade Maurice Thorez.
 The Marcel Cachin Avenue now honors Maurice Utrillo.
-The Karl Marx Boulevard is now the only reminder that Argenteuil, the biggest city in Val d'Oise, North-West of Paris, was communist from the end of the second World War to the beginning of the 2000 decade and part of the Red Belt that encircled Paris.
+The Karl Marx Boulevard is now the only reminder that Argenteuil, the biggest city in Val d'Oise, North-West of Paris, was communist from the end of the second World War to the beginning of the 2000 decade and part of the Red belt that encircled Paris.

-List of cities that have been part of the "Red Belt"
+List of cities in the Red belt

 Based on the départements created in 1964.

 The cities whose name is followed by an asterisk have a mayor from the PCF or Front de Gauche since the 2014 municipal elections.
 Those followed by 2 asterisks (**) have a left-wing majority that includes most of the time the PCF, but which mayor neither belongs to the PCF nor the Front de Gauche.